clvv/fasd/fasd.1.md

 # SHELL INITIALIZATION

 To get fasd working in a shell, some initialization code must be run.

-1. You can directly source `fasd` in your POSIX complaint shell.

-    source `which fasd`

-This will set some variable options, add default aliases to your shell as well as set up a prompt command to be executed after every command you type.
-It will also set up advanced tab completion if you're using zsh or bash.

-2. You can use fasd as an external executable.

-Put lines below in your shell rc depending on which shell you're using.
+Put lines below in your POSIX compatible shell rc.

-Bash:

-    eval "$(fasd --init-bash)"
-    eval "$(fasd --init-alias)"

-Zsh:

-    eval "$(fasd --init-zsh)"
-    eval "$(fasd --init-alias)"

-Other POSIX shells:

-    eval "$(fasd --init-posix)"
-    eval "$(fasd --init-alias)"
+    eval "$(fasd --init auto)"

 These will setup a command hook that executes on every command and advanced tab completion for zsh and bash.

+If you want more control over what gets into your shell environment, you can pass customized set of arguments to `fasd --init`.

+    zsh-hook             # define _fasd_preexec and add it to zsh preexec array zsh-ccomp            # zsh command mode completion definitions zsh-ccomp-install    # setup command mode completion for zsh zsh-wcomp            # zsh word mode completion definitions zsh-wcomp-install    # setup word mode completioin for zsh bash-hook            # add hook code to bash $PROMPT_COMMAND bash-ccomp           # bash command mode completion definitions bash-ccomp-install   # setup command mode completion for bash bash-wcomp           # bash word mode completion definitions (experimental) bash-wcomp-install   # setup word mode completion for bash (experimental) posix-alias          # define alias that applies to all posix shells posix-hook           # setup $PS1 hook for shells that's posix compatible

+Example for a minimal zsh setup (no tab completion):

+    eval "$(fasd --init posix-alias zsh-hook)"

+Optionally, if you can also source `fasd` if you want `fasd` to be a shell function instead of an executable.

 # COMPATIBILITY